sibisimon/Simple-Notifier-App/README.md

 ### Installation:

-Steps for installing the user notifier app. \n
+Steps for installing the user notifier app.

 •	Clone the repository to a directory

 •	Create a virtual environment using virtualenv/virtualenvwrapper and install the python packages in requirement.txt using pip or easy-install.

 •	Install and start the Redis server (https://redis.io/).
 (Application uses Redis as the channel layer)

 •	Migrate the db changes by running following commands (Here we have used SQLlite only so need to install any other database servers):
     - python manage.py makemigrations
     - python manage.py migrate

 •	Create a super user using the command - python manage.py createsuperuser, and login to the admin panel.

 •	Start the server – python manage.py runserver.
 And open the default port in the browser ( http://localhost:8000/  ).

 ### App Features